 Investors need to be careful when selecting high-dividend stocks.
 An outsized dividend yield is sometimes a sign of danger.
 When a stock price crashes, its dividend yield rises.
 Therefore, there are times when a high yield is simply the result of a collapsing share price, possibly an indication that investors are expecting a future dividend cut.
 Therefore, investors should exercise some caution when viewing stocks with abnormally high yields.
 Indeed, it’s particularly true in the MLP space, as many MLPs have cut or suspended their distributions over the past year due to falling oil prices.

-While many consider blue chip stocks for their requirement, investors have options.
+While many investors consider blue chip stocks for their requirements, there are other options.
 Fortunately, a select few MLPs have excellent business models, with strong cash flow that sufficiently covers their generous distributions.
-Specifically, these 3 MLPs have attractive yields above 5%–and just as important, have secure payouts with room for continued payout growth.
+Specifically, these 3 MLPs have attractive yields above 7%, and just as important, have secure payouts with room for continued payout growth.

 Quality MLP #1: Enterprise Products Partners LP (EPD)